 Rotator Cuff Injury

 What it is: Your rotator cuff is the set of four muscles that sits around the ball of the shoulder joint and allows the shoulder to move.

-How it can get injured: Sports that involve lifting your hands over your head -- like pitching in baseball, swimming the freestyle or butterfly stroke, serving in tennis, and weight lifting -- can cause the top part of the shoulder blade to pinch the rotator cuff muscles.
-This is called shoulder impingement.
+How it can get hurt: Sports that involve lifting your hands over your head -- like pitching in baseball, swimming the freestyle or butterfly stroke, serving in tennis, and weightlifting -- can cause the top part of the shoulder blade to pinch the rotator cuff muscles.
+Doctors call this “shoulder impingement.”

 Repetitive motion in sports can also overload the tendons of the rotator cuff.
-Those tendons can eventually swell and get inflamed -- a condition called tendinitis.
+Over time, they can swell and get inflamed.
+Doctors call this tendinitis.
 If you ignore the pain and keep swinging that golf club or tennis racket, the tendon that connects the rotator cuff muscles to the ball part of the joint can eventually tear.

 What you'll feel: Pain is the main symptom of a rotator cuff injury.
 The pain gets worse when you raise your arm, and you might hear a click or popping sound.
 Eventually, the shoulder will hurt even when you're not moving it.
 A rotator cuff injury can limit your shoulder movement and cut your strength.

 Treatment: Your doctor may suggest that you rest your shoulder for a few days, then start rotator cuff stretches and exercises so that this area gets stronger and moves well.
 Don’t lift anything above shoulder level until the injury heals.
 An anti-inflammatory medication or corticosteroid injection may help bring down swelling and ease pain.

 If the pain and weakness don’t improve, you might need physical therapy or surgery.
 If you do need an operation, the type of procedure will depend on the size, type, and location of the tear.
 It may take several weeks or even months for a rotator cuff injury to heal.